 The years passed and I didn’t see Julie and Eli very often.
 It was a poignant moment when I saw them at a memorial service for the woman, Audrey, who had made our introduction.
-The woman who was so uncomfortable about death, had died suddenly.
+The woman who was upset about Jason’s death, had died suddenly.

 I wrote last about my mom’s dementia episode.
 I visited my mom after her meltdown over taking a shower.
 She was confused, but calm.
 There were so many new challenges now.
 My mother had an appointment for a dental exam, and it was in the early morning on a day when her caregiver was unexpectedly late.
 My mother refused to allow for the dentist to look in her mouth or to have her teeth cleaned.

 I explained to her social worker that any appointment now needed to be planned so someone could be there who could reassure my mother.

 Although my “balloon of joy” had definitely landed for a while, I allowed for it and submerged myself in anything that brought me comfort.
 I focused on organizing my book and created another post for my art blog.
 My ordinary life was also very challenging this week, because I still have teenagers at home!

 Therefore, I looked forward to singing at Border’s last night.
 Being unable to sing with a cold a few weeks earlier had me appreciating my good health.